dan-lin/dan-lin.github.io/_posts/2018-12-22-comparison-of-xgboost-lightgbm-catboost.markdown

 For XGBoost, categorical features must be encoded into a different form as it cannot handle categorical features directly.
 One-hot encoding is used if there is a small number of categories in the feature, and if there are many distinct categories then binary encoding is used.
 This saves on computational space and time without sacrificing performance[^8].
 Also, exact decision tree splitting is used in XGBoost and CatBoost models as they theoretically give greater accuracy than approximate splitting (and are their defaults).

-After cleaning the dataset, the following steps are used (as popularly recommended) to train and fit the GBM models[^9]:
+After cleaning the dataset, the following steps are used (as recommended[^9]) to train and fit GBMs:

 1. Set no. of weak learners
 2. Tune other hyperparameters